Yi Sung-yop: First stages in politics

 In 1924, he participated in the founding of the 1st Chosun Communist Party and joined the Chosun Ilbo in September of the same year to become a reporter.
 In September 1925, when the Communist Party of Korea was founded under the leadership of the Hwayo Association, he joined The Chosun Ilbo as a journalist.
 After that, he worked as a labor movement and served as the central member of the Korea Labor Federation.
 After that, he was arrested in 1926 for being related to the organization of the Communist Party and was released.

 In 1930, in Busan, Park Jang-song, Ahn Young-dal, and Kim Hyung-yun were arrested while attempting to produce and distribute a flyer called "Strike to the Combat Ship's Compressed and Exploited Class" underground.
 It was named as the main proponent of the Busan Anti-Half-Day Incident.
-In 1931, he campaigned to rebuild the Communist Party of Korea with Park Heon-young and Kim Dan-ya, but was arrested and frustrated.
+In 1931, he campaigned to rebuild the Communist Party of Korea with Pak Hon-yong and Kim Dan-ya, but was arrested and frustrated.
 After that, he served in the Seodaemun Prison for 4 years.

-In 1937, he was arrested for the 4th Korean Communist Party Youth Alliance in Hamhung, Hamgyong Province, and placed in jail until 1939.
+In 1937, he was arrested at the 4th Korean Communist Party Youth Alliance in Hamhung, Hamgyong Province, and placed in jail until 1939.
 Later, in 1941, he was active in Yamatojuku and converted (that is, collaborate with Japanese authorities).

 After liberation of Korea

-After the liberation of August 15 in 1945, he became the 2nd secretary of the Communist Party of Janganpa, but returned to Pak Hon-yong on August 16, when he re-unified and re-established the Communist Party of Korea and joined the founding committee.
+After the liberation of August 15, 1945, he became the 2nd secretary of the Communist Party of Janganpa, but returned to Pak Hon-yong on August 16, when he re-unified and re-established the Communist Party of Korea and joined the founding committee.
 In September 1945, he was elected to the Political Bureau of the Reconstruction of the Communist Party of Korea and served as Deputy General Manager of the Central People's Committee of the People's Republic of Korea.
 In November 1945, he was elected to the Central Committee of the Communist Party of Korea.
-In early 1948 he was arrested by the U.S Military Government, but managed to escape in August 1948, and went to the north of the 38th parallel with Ho Hon for the North-South negotiations and stayed there.
+In early 1948 he was arrested by the U.S Military Government, but managed to escape in August 1948, and went to the north of the 38th parallel with Ho Hon for the North–South negotiations and stayed there.

 North Korea

 Following the formal proclamation of the Democratic People's Republic of Korea, he was elected to the first convocation of the Supreme People's Assembly in September 1948.
-He served as the Minister of Justice in the North Korean Cabinet led by Premier Kim Il Sung, and in June 1949, when the North Korean Workers' Party and the South Korean Workers' Party were united, he became a member of the Central Committee of the Workers' Party of Korea and the second secretary of the party.
+He served as the Minister of Justice in the North Korean Cabinet led by Premier Kim Il-sung, and in June 1949, when the North Korean Workers' Party and the South Korean Workers' Party were united, he became a member of the Central Committee of the Workers' Party of Korea and the second secretary of the party.